multitudes/oldmultitudes.github.io/_posts/2019-04-09-installing server like XAMPP.markdown

 Of course I will use this address to output my json files later on and start developing on my machine

+### some extras

+In case necessary change the folders and files to the right permissions to be accessed by the server :
+- `chmod 644 source-large/*.jpg` sets all files to 644 in the source-large folder
+-  `chmod 755 source-large` sets the folder to 755.

 <hr>